(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 The production of Kaiser's Sunnyside mine, as much as 5,500 tons per day, was matched to the steel mill's capacity to accept two 11,000-ton unit trains.
 The mine loaded an 8,400-ton train every other day, and each train ran on a four-day cycle.
 Presumably, if Kaiser had wanted more Sunnyside coal, they could have increased production at the mine and added another trainset.
 The loader, actually a tunnel under a man-made 10-foot deep fill, could load up to 11,943 tons per hour, but the average loading time to fill the 80-car train was 51 minutes.
 Above the tunnel loader was a 120 foot high, 400-foot diameter coal pile, holding an average of 35,000 to 40,000 tons of coal, with a maximum capacity of 70,000 tons.
 The coal pile was fed by a conveyor belt from the mine's preparation plant, about a quarter mile away.
 Upon arrival at the mine, the empty train backed all the way through the 456 foot long tunnel, with the motive power disappearing completely inside the tunnel.
 With the train's first car directly under the loader, at the tunnel's mid point, the loading cycle started, moving back out of the tunnel at 0.9 mph.
 The new facility, said to have cost Kaiser Steel $1.2 million, was used to load an 80-car, 8,400 ton Coal Liner unit train every four days, on a 96 hour roundtrip schedule.
 The entire 1,600 mile roundtrip took place over D&RGW, UP, and AT&SF, to the Fontana mill.
 In actual practice, the coal was moved in two separate trains, one 65-car train originating in Colorado and the other 80-car train originating in Utah.

 The Kaiser unit coal trains, known by railroaders simply as the "K-Trains," operated over D&RGW tracks from Carbondale and Sunnyside to an interchange with UP at Provo, Utah.
-From Provo, the trains operated over UP trackage to Barstow, Calif., where they were interchanged with Santa Fe for the final miles down Cajon Pass to Kaiser's steel mill at Fontana.
+From Provo, the trains operated over UP trackage to Barstow, California, where they were interchanged with Santa Fe for the final miles down Cajon Pass to Kaiser's steel mill at Fontana.
 Part of the route over UP included descent down two of the most difficult grades in the western states: the 2.2 percent descending grade on Cima Hill from Nevada into California, and the 3.0 percent descending grade on Cajon Pass into the Los Angeles Basin.
 The severe nature of these two grades required UP to set retainers to safely control these heavy Kaiser unit coal trains.
 To reduce the time normally required to manually set retainers manually at the top, and manually release retainers at the bottom of these two hills - an hour or more at each instance - UP and D&RGW equipped the locomotives and cars assigned to Kaiser service with remote controls. which allowed the engineer to set retainers from the cab.

 At times, due to the 12 hour unloading period, Santa Fe often made use of the locomotives for a freight run to Barstow.
 While other cabooses were regularly used, UP assigned at least four cabooses that had been modified to operate over all three railroads to this dedicated service.
 These four cabooses were designated for this special service by a large green K on their cupolas.